Chiang Kai-shek: Death

-In 1975, 26 years after Chiang came to Taiwan, he died in Taipei at the age of 87.
-He had suffered a heart attack and pneumonia in the foregoing months and died from renal failure aggravated with advanced cardiac failure on the 5th of April.
-Chiang's funeral was held on the 16th of April.
+In 1975, 26 years after Chiang had come to Taiwan, he died in Taipei at the age of 87.
+His wife and his eldest son, Premier Chiang Ching‐kuo, were at his bedside.
+He had suffered a heart attack and pneumonia in the foregoing months, and died from kidney failure aggravated by advanced heart failure on 5 April.
+Chiang's funeral was held on 16 April.